cloudkevin/Exchange-DualDelivery/README.md

 ```

 ## Required User Inputs
-###### When the script is executed you will be prompted for multiple required inputs.
-The required formats are listed as examples below each description.
+### When the script is executed you will be prompted for multiple required inputs.
+The required formats are listed as examples below each descriptionß
 ```
 * Forwarding Domain = The forwarding domain to be used tempdomain.com